Things Best to do in Leon, Nicaragua

 We planned our trip to Leon, Nicaragua to do the one thing every backpacker goes for – the volcano boarding!
 Sandboarding down the active Cerro Negro volcano is advertised as an adrenaline filled activity that can only be done in Leon.
 It sounded like another adventure, so we jumped on a chicken bus from Granada to experience some of the thrills for ourselves!

 The Vibe in Leon, Nicaragua

-Arriving in Leon, Nicaragua I was bombarded by a group of peddle bike style tuk-tuks all offering their service and speaking their best broken English.
+Arriving in Leon, Nicaragua I was bombarded by a group of peddling bike style tuk-tuks all offering their service and speaking their best broken English.
 I wasn’t surprised, I mean, there has not been one bus station (if you can call a slab of concrete in the middle of what feels like a market a “bus station”) that has felt remotely organized or peaceful.

 Surprisingly, as soon as we exited the bus station, the city was relatively calm for it being a weekday around noon.
 There were some stalls and shops lining the streets and a few people riding around on bicycles, but next to no foot traffic and no cars.
 The streets felt somewhat empty in comparison to the chaos that was Granada.
 In those moments, riding around in the tuk-tuk, I felt that Leon may be a place we could stay awhile.

-Getting to Leon
+Getting to Leon, Nicaragua

 Cost – The shuttle costs $30 USD and the Tica bus is $50 USD

 From Granada or Masaya – Catch a chicken bus to Managua from the main Plaza in Granada.
 From there, change buses to one that goes directly to Leon.
 Just ask someone for the bus to Leon or listen for someone shouting out “Leon .”
 No changing of bus station is required and the journey is very straight forward.
-From Granada our total travel time was 3 hours and cost less than $3 USD.
+From Granada, our total travel time was 3 hours and cost less than $3 USD.

-There are a few options of hostels in Leon and I have heard good things about most of them.
+There are a few options for hostels and hotels in Leon and I have heard good things about most of them.
 Many hostels in Leon are “party hostels”, we did enough partying in Granada to last us awhile.
 While in Leon we wanted to relax and be rested for our day of volcano boarding, so we chose to stay at the peaceful Hostal Colibri.

 Things to Do in Leon, Nicaragua

-Cerro Negro Sandboarding
+1. Cerro Negro Sandboarding

-The hike up isn’t as difficult as it looks, and my group made quite few photo stops.
+The hike up isn’t as difficult as it looks, and my group made quite a few photo stops.
 There were some great views along the way so bring your camera!
 Your guide can carry it down for you.

-At the top I looked over the edge where we would be sandboarding down, and was terrified!
+At the top, I looked over the edge where we would be sandboarding down, and was terrified!
 It looked way steeper than it did from the bottom and it didn’t help that we had to listen to all of the safety advice from our guide, “don’t do this or you could break this.”

 After gearing up, I conquered my fear and went for it.
 It wasn’t scary at all, really fun actually!
 I had complete control over my speed and when it was over I wished I could go again!